MustafaRaafat/Nagwa/README.md

 * RXJava and RXAndroid
 * Dagger hilt

 This application is written by java programming language.
-ps: Coroutine only work when using Kotlin so I used RXAndroid and RXJava instead.